abhisheku1/azure-powershell/src/MachineLearningServices/docs/New-AzMLWorkspaceSweepJobObject.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUT <ISweepJobInputs>: Mapping of input data bindings used in the job.
+JOBINPUT <ISweepJobInputs>: Mapping of input data bindings used in the job.
   - `[(Any) <IJobInput>]`: This indicates any property can be added to this object.

-OUTPUT <ISweepJobOutputs>: Mapping of output data bindings used in the job.
+JOBOUTPUT <ISweepJobOutputs>: Mapping of output data bindings used in the job.
   - `[(Any) <IJobOutput>]`: This indicates any property can be added to this object.

 PROPERTY <IResourceBaseProperties>: The asset property dictionary.